-Requisitions on Storekeeper 228.
-The Officer-in-Charge shall be responsible for checking and approving all demands made for stores and clothing to be used in the prison, and he shall also check and approve all work orders and requisitions in connection with any prison industry.
+228. The Officer-in-Charge shall be responsible for checking and approving all demands made for stores and clothing to be used in the prison, and he shall also check and approve all work orders and requisitions in connection with any prison industry.

-Absence from prison
+Absence from prison.

-229. The Officer-in-Charge shall not be absent for a night without the prior consent in writing of the Superintendent or a Deputy Superintendent and his leave of absence shall be entered in his journal.
+229. The Officer-in-Charge shall not be absent for a night without the prior consent in writing of the Director or a Deputy Director and his leave of absence shall be entered in his journal.

-Charge of the prison in case of absence
+Charge of prison in case of absence.